groue/GRMustache/README.md

 What you get
 ------------

+**MacOS 10.6+, iPhoneOS 3.0, iOS 4.0+ support**

 **An ARC-compatible static library**, that will run on your computers, devices, simulators.

-**MacOS 10.6+, iPhoneOS 3.0, iOS 4.0+ support**

 **Compatibility with other Mustache implementations**: [Mustache specification v1.1.2](https://github.com/mustache/spec) conformance, and a touch of [Handlebars.js](https://github.com/wycats/handlebars.js) (see below).

 **Compatibility with previous GRMustache versions**: update GRMustache, enjoy [performance improvements](https://github.com/groue/GRMustacheBenchmark) and bugfixes, and don't change a line of your code.
+You may get harmless deprecation warnings, though.
 Check the [release notes](GRMustache/blob/master/RELEASE_NOTES.md).

 **Number and date formatting.** Handy, and built-in.